 As a vital component of profitability, quality requires cross-functional alignment and performance objectives.
 The top team must first create a compelling business case that lays out the company's overall objectives and each department's role in achieving them.
-Multiple departments need to work in concert, including Manufacturing, Quality, Regulatory, and R&D. Making the right tradeoffs between short- and long-term objectives-and among sometimes conflicting departmental needs-requires decisive leadership.
+Multiple departments need to work in concert, including Manufacturing, Quality, Regulatory, and R&D. Making the right trade-offs between short- and long-term objectives-and among sometimes-conflicting departmental needs-requires firm and decisive leadership.

-Next, senior management should build a strong and committed quality team to provide individual departments with direction and support.
-Together, they should communicate the upcoming changes in ways that excite people but remain realistic.
+Next, senior management can build a strong and committed quality team to provide individual departments with direction and support.
+Together, best practices suggest that they communicate the upcoming changes in ways that excite people but remain realistic.
 Each employee should understand the high-level objectives and exactly how he or she can contribute.

 The top management team must cascade clear messages and direction to the management of each department to integrate changes with other organizational processes.
 Quality best practices are primarily about execution, not investment.
 Delegating quality to the front line will not work; any effective quality program requires the guidance and input of scientists, engineers, outside experts, and regulators.
-Senior management must ask their staff the right questions: not just, "Is the project on time and on budget?" but also, "What are the key risks of each approach?" and "What alternative designs have we considered?"
+Senior management must ask their staff the right questions: not just, "is the project on time and on budget?" but also, "What are the key risks of each approach?" and, "What alternative designs have we considered?"

 Implementing quality best practices takes active executive management-and time.
-The program needs the support, governance, and cultural experience of the top team, who must be willing to make quality best practices a priority and demonstrate the new behaviors.
-The top team should be visibly involved in key initiatives to send the message that solid progress is expected, will be rewarded, and is a prerequisite to the organization's success.
+The program depends on the support, governance, and cultural experience of the top team, who are willing to make quality best practices a priority and demonstrate the new behaviors.
+Often, it is effective if for the top team to be visibly involved in key initiatives to send the message that solid progress is expected, will be rewarded, and is a prerequisite to the organization's success.

 Medical device companies, regulators, and the public can gain much from the broad-based adoption of quality best practices.
 The benefits are great and the opportunities are obvious.
 Companies that have implemented quality best practices have shown that the rewards are worth the effort.
-CEOs, COOs, R&D, Manufacturing, and Quality heads and regulators alike should seize this opportunity.
+CEOs, COOs, R&D, Manufacturing, and Quality heads and regulators alike would benefit from seizing this opportunity.